dk-mir/smartcache/README.md

-#In-memory cache
+# In-memory cache

-###Prerequisites
+### Prerequisites
 - Java 8 is installed

-###Run tests
+### Run tests
 `mvnw test`

-The cache doesn't implements any kind of invalidation, so when all memory is allocated it stops to accept new items.
+The cache doesn't implement any kind of invalidation, so when all memory is allocated it stops accepting new items.